Master of Teaching – English as a Second Language (Charlottesville)

 The School offers a range of fellowship and scholarship opportunities.
 Review the complete list here.

-2. Demonstrate (or be prepared to demonstrate) proficiency in a foreign language.
+2. Demonstrate (or be prepared to demonstrate) proficiency in a second language.
 Proficiency can be demonstrated through:

-- AP Test: college credit must have been awarded on the undergraduate transcript
+- AP test: credits for the target language must have been awarded on a college transcript

 - Praxis Content Knowledge test in the target language